 When a doctor delays in making a proper diagnosis for a patient, both parties suffer.
 The patient is the one who suffers physical harm and the medical professional suffers in reputation.
 The delayed diagnosis of a medical condition can be very detrimental to the patient, especially in cases that involve treating progressive diseases such as cancer.
 The earlier a condition is detected, the greater the likelihood that the patient can overcome the injury or illness.

-The experienced legal team at Wagners has been advocating for injured victims for decades.
 Our lawyers have the skills, knowledge, resources and abilities to take a stand against medical negligence and make certain you are represented properly.
 We have a lengthy proven track record and are ready to help you start your recovery.

 Lawyers For Injury Claims Involving Delayed Diagnosis For Cancer And Heart Disease In The Maritime Provinces